 Days Out

-There is so much to do!
-From clay shooting, paintballing and quad biking to go-karting, pony trekking and alpaca walking.
-See the stars at The Norman Lockyer Observatory, cheer on the nags at Exeter Racecourse, play Tarzan at Go Ape Exeter, or take a cruise along the coast with Stuart Line Cruises
+If you have National Trust membership, Killerton House, Knightshayes and the quirky A La Ronde are nearby, at The Grand Western Canal in Tiverton, you can hire rowing boats or climb on board one of the few remaining horse-drawn barges left in the country for a leisurely ride along the waters.
+There really is so much to do round here - from clay shooting, paintballing and quad biking to go-karting, pony trekking and alpaca walking!¬ See the stars at The Norman Lockyer Observatory, cheer on the nags at Exeter Racecourse, or take a cruise along the coast with Stuart Line Cruises.

 All information correct at the time of writing